 It is an offence to breach a Public Space Protection Order, and you could be issued with a fixed penalty notice of £75.
 We always ask that dogs are kept under close control at all times when out on walks.

 The following document provides more detail on these laws.

-Although the council do not require you to hold a licence, we encourage professional dog walkers to follow the good practice guidelines issued by the Dogs Trust, Pet Industry Federation and RSPCA.
+Although the council do not require you to hold a licence, we encourage professional dog walkers to download and follow the good practice guidelines issued by the Dogs Trust, Pet Industry Federation and RSPCA.

 There are no specific laws about dogs urinating in public places.
 Dog owners are always encouraged to be responsible, and considerate to other people's property, whenever walking their dog.